Best 5 Year Fixed Rate Bond Rates

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-Some five-year fixed rate bonds can be applied for with as little as just £1, while others require a more substantial minimum deposit of £10,000 or more.
-Regardless of how much you’re looking to put away, be sure to consider your initial investment carefully, as withdrawals are not typically allowed.
+Some five year bonds can be opened with as little as just £1, while others require a more substantial minimum deposit of £10,000 or more.
+Regardless of how much you’re looking to save, it’s important to consider your initial investment carefully as withdrawals typically aren’t allowed.

-Whether you can add money to your five-year fixed savings account will vary from one provider to another.
-Many accounts accept deposits for a limited time after opening, but it’s not uncommon for some banks and building societies to impose greater restrictions (or prohibit further additions entirely).
+Many five-year fixed savings accounts accept deposits for a limited time after opening, but it’s not uncommon for some banks and building societies to impose greater restrictions (or prohibit further additions entirely).

 Most fixed bonds don’t allow you to access your cash before the account matures, so you’ll need to think carefully before making any deposits – particularly when it comes to longer-term bonds of five or more years.